JetBrains/compose-multiplatform-ios-android-template/README.md

 ## How to configure the iOS application

-You can further configure the basic properties of your iOS app using this template without opening Xcode.
-In Android Studio, navigate to the `iosApp/Configuration/Config.xcconfig` configuration file.
-It contains:
+To get a better understanding of this template's setup and learn how to configure the basic properties of your iOS app without Xcode, open the `iosApp/Configuration/Config.xcconfig` file in Android Studio.
+The configuration file contains:

 * `APP_NAME`, a target executable and an application bundle name
 * `BUNDLE_ID` that [uniquely identifies the app throughout the system](https://developer.apple.com/documentation/bundleresources/information_property_list/cfbundleidentifier#discussion)